German Shepherd Puppy Crying in Crate: What Does It Mean & How to Stop It

 If possible, you want to crate train your German Shepherd puppy starting the first night you bring them home.

-But you have to remember your tiny and adorable German Shepherd puppy isn’t going to stay little for long.
+Letting your new GSD puppy sleep with you for the first few nights might be tempting.
+Still, you have to remember your tiny and adorable German Shepherd puppy isn’t going to stay little for long.

 According to the American Kennel Club (AKC), adult German Shepherd dogs can easily grow to weigh 90 pounds and stand more than two feet tall!